 After two hours of relatively level track, the track meets the Hollyford River/Whakatipu Kā Tuka again.
-Some long sections of mud will be encountered.
+There are some long sections of mud.
 A further hour’s walk leads to McKerrow Island.

-For access to the hut, cross the flood channel above its entry to Lake McKerrow/Whakatipu Waitai.
+To access the hut, cross the flood channel above its entry to Lake McKerrow/Whakatipu Waitai.

-Demon Trail is a historical cattle track.
-This section is both rocky and undulating but there are long sections of formed, flat track in between.
+Demon Trail is a historic cattle track.
+This section is rocky and undulating, but there are long sections of formed, flat track in between.
 It can be difficult underfoot in wet weather, with the track becoming slippery and with loose rocks.

-Some of the creek crossings can be dangerous, so extreme care is required - using the three wire bridges is recommended.
-After heavy rain some creeks may be impassable.
+Some of the stream crossings can be dangerous, so extreme care is required - using the three wire bridges is recommended.
+After heavy rain some streams may be impassable.

 Thirty minutes walk from Hokuri Hut is Hokuri Creek.
 In low river conditions cross near the creek mouth, otherwise use the three-wire crossing 20 minutes upstream.